-- BetOnline offers the top-seeded Baltimore Ravens as 10-point favorites over the #6 Tennessee Titans in Saturday’s AFC Divsional Round playoff game
+- Top-seeded Baltimore Ravens are 10-point favorites over the #6 Tennessee Titans in Saturday’s AFC Divsional Round playoff game

 - Number one seeds have won eight straight NFL playoff games when facing six seeds